Large Language Models as Virtual Survey Respondents: Evaluating Sociodemographic Response Generation: Discussions

 Prior research demonstrates that few-shot learning exhibits predictive bias under class-imbalanced example distributions \cite{few_shot_class_imbalance}, advocating balanced sampling to mitigate bias and enhance modeling validity.
 Building on this insight, we examine our setting focused on respondents’ travel mode on travel days (i.e., \textit{TRPTRANS}) in the NHTS dataset, and observe significant accuracy fluctuations driven by different example distributions.

 We manipulated example distributions using three configurations and analyzed their output distributions, highlighting the ratio of option 2: (i) \textbf{all option 2} (82.38\%), (ii) \textbf{no option 2} (57.76\%), and (iii) \textbf{random selection} (80.01\%).
 Notably, configuration (ii) caused a 24.62 percentage point decline compared to (i) (see Figure~\ref{fig:imbalance}), underscoring the strong influence of embedded input distributions on model outputs.
 Statistical evidence from our experiments reveals a strong dependency between example balance and predictive robustness in our few-shot evaluation, directly motivating our adoption of strict example balancing measures.
-Crucially, these findings ground our operational decision to enforce balanced few-shot demonstrations in standardized prompts, ensuring counterfeit-resistant predictions aligned with real-world policy dynamics.
+These findings suggest that practitioners employing few-shot learning for survey simulation should draw demonstrations from balanced class distributions and treat the sensitivity of model outputs to example composition as a systematic evaluation criterion rather than an implementation detail.